Dave Eggers: Other

+Activism

-Eggers book The Every was released in 2021 but he refused to sell it on Amazon, limiting the release to independent book stores only.
+Eggers's book The Every was released in 2021, but he refused to sell the hardcover edition on Amazon, limiting the release to independent bookstores only.
+Since its release, paperback editions of The Every have been available on Amazon.

-In 2022, Eggers books were one of several titles banned in South Dakota schools because they had sexual content in them.
-Eggers went to South Dakota to speak to authorities and students and offered any students who wanted one of the banned books copies for free via his website.
+In 2022, Eggers's books were among several titles banned in South Dakota schools because of sexual content.
+Eggers went to South Dakota to speak to authorities and students and offered any student who wanted one of the banned books a copy for free via his website.

-In December 2022, Eggers travelled on behalf of PEN America to Kyiv, Ukraine.
-He published "The Profound Defiance of Daily Life In Kyiv" in The New Yorker based on his time in the war-torn country.
+In December 2022, Eggers traveled on behalf of PEN America to Kyiv, Ukraine.
+He published "The Profound Defiance of Daily Life in Kyiv" in The New Yorker based on his time in the war-torn country.